pinax-network/chains/README.md

 With the 2.0 release, we've done massive changes to improve QoL for developers and maintainers.
 The most important changes are;

+- ✅ Enabling chain icons to work on local environments (no longer loading from prod)
+- ✅ Github Action automations making sure certain parts of the data is always up-to-date
 - ✅ Easier sort of chains while keeping mainnets, testnets and consensus layer together
 - ✅ Easier to understand relationship between networks (mainnets, testnets, consensus layers, ...) as a newcomer
 - ✅ Easier to manage chain indexes (priority order)